Nate Davis (offensive lineman): Early life

+College career

+Davis joined the University of North Carolina at Charlotte in 2014 as a redshirt freshman.
+Still as a redshirt freshman, Davis took the field during the 2015 season.
+Out of all 12 games, Davis started and played in the last 10 games as a right guard.
+The following year in the 2016 season, Davis started 8 of his 9 played games again as a right guard, earning an all-Conference honorable mention.
+He received a consecutive honorable mention in the 2017 season in recognition for his performances as a starting right guard throughout the 12 total games played.
+In the 2018 season, Davis received first and second team and Best Offensive Player honors.
+In 2019, Davis declared for the 2019 NFL draft, largely inspired by his former offensive line coach Phil Ratliff, who died in August 2015.
+In 2019, Davis became the second pick from Charlotte in three years to join the NFL since Larry Ogunjobi joined the Cleveland Browns in the 2017 NFL draft.
+Davis' teammate Juwan Foggie was not selected in the 2019 NFL Draft but later became the second Charlotte 49er to join the NFL as a free agent.

 Professional career

 Tennessee Titans

-Davis was drafted by the Tennessee Titans in the third round (82nd overall) of the 2019 NFL Draft.
+Davis was selected by the Tennessee Titans in the third round (82nd overall) of the 2019 NFL draft.
 He signed a four-year $3,810,648 rookie contract on May 30, 2019 with a signing bonus of $931,114 and a 2019 cap hit of $727,779.

 Davis was inactive for the first three games of the 2019 season and made his regular season debut in the Titans' Week 4 win against the Atlanta Falcons.
 He got his first start in Week 5 and ended the season playing in 13 games, starting the last 12.
 During the season, he blocked for Derrick Henry who finished leading the league in rushing yards.
 The Titans finished with a 9-7 record and qualified for the playoffs.
 He started in all three Titans playoff games at right guard, blocking for Henry as he ran for nearly 200 yards in each of the first two games before the Titans lost to the Kansas City Chiefs in the AFC Championship.

 Davis was made the starting right guard for the 2020 season, and started all 16 games, blocking for Henry as he won his second rushing yards title and became the eighth player in NFL history to run for 2000 yards in a season.
 The Titans won the AFC South and finished with an 11-5 record.
-In the playoffs, Davis stated for the Titans during their wildcard round for against the Baltimore Ravens.
+In the playoffs, Davis started for the Titans during their wildcard round for against the Baltimore Ravens.

 Davis returned as the starting right guard for the 2021 and 2022 seasons, starting 14 and 12 games, respectively.
+On December 23, 2022, Davis was placed on injured reserve after suffering an ankle injury.